What are journal articles?

 If you want to do a quick and simple search for journal articles, use Library Search or an ejournal package such as Science Direct or JSTOR.
 They will usually allow you to access the articles online immediately.

-If you want to do a comprehensive search of the research literature, you should use one or more of the key databases (on the next tab) instead.
+If you want to carry out a comprehensive search of the research literature, you should use one or more of the key databases (on the next tab) instead.
 The databases cover many more articles and offer better search features.

-The following ejournal packages have papers with are relevant to planning-related topics:
+The following ejournal packages have papers which are relevant to planning-related topics:

 If you can't access an article online, this could be because the university doesn't subscribe to the e-journal in which it was published.
 In that case, check if the library holds the journal in printed format (also known as "hardcopy").
 This is often the case for older journals.

-Search for the journal title (not the article title) on Library Search.
+Search for the title of the journal (not the article title!) on Journal Search.
 If the library holds the journal in printed format, Library Search will show you its location and the shelfmark.
 If you are not sure where to find the journal, please ask for help at one of the library's information desks.

 Journals from previous years are kept in the Journals Back Issues area opposite the main stairs on each floor.
 Go to:

-Current journals with shelfmarks A-P are kept on the sloping shelves on Floor1 but those with shelfmarks Q-Z are kept with the back issues.
+Current journals with shelfmarks A-P are kept on the sloping shelves on Floor 2 but those with shelfmarks Q-Z are kept with the back issues.

 Printed journals are shelved on mobile shelving.
 The video below shows how you can operate the mobile shelves.
 If you would like help with this, please ask at one of the Enquiry Desks: